QPThree/101d1/201/07read.md

 ![Constructor Function](../images/constructorfunction.png)

-Our constructor functino above is BaseballPlayer.
+Our constructor function above is *BaseballPlayer*.
 When called, we can pass arguments to the function and assign this to a variable named of our choosing.
 This variable is now our object with properties set to our passed in argument values.

 ---